matomo-org/docker/README.md

 ...
 ```

+## Installation

+Once started, you'll arrive at the configuration wizzard.
+At the `Database Setup` step, please enter the following:
+  -  Database Server: `db`
+  -  Login: `root`
+  -  Password: MYSQL_ROOT_PASSWORD (from your `.env` file)
+  -  Database Name: piwik (or you can choose)

+And leave the rest as default.

+Then you can continue the installation with the super user.

 ## Backup

 In order to backup, just run the `./BACKUP` script.
 And copy all the data to a safe place.